Benchmarking Vision, Language, & Action Models on Robotic Learning Tasks: Introduction

 As these models continue to evolve, there is a critical need for systematic evaluation of their capabilities across both their intended multimodal training domains and out-of-distribution scenarios.

-Our primary contributions in this paper are: \begin{itemize} \item Detailed profiling results for an initial set of VLM, VLA, and emerging "generalist" models, providing insights into their capabilities and limitations \item Analysis of generalization \item A systematic set of evaluation splits and metrics specifically designed for robotics learning tasks in the widely-used OpenX Dataset \item A general framework for mapping VLMs to other modality classes, with particular emphasis on action spaces \item Open-source software infrastructure for downloading, managing, and utilizing the benchmark data \end{itemize}
+Our primary contributions in this paper are: \begin{itemize} \item Detailed profiling results for an initial set of VLM, VLA, and emerging ``generalist'' models, providing insights into their capabilities and limitations. \item Analysis of model generalization to a diverse set of real-world robotics datasets comprising a wide variety of tasks and environments. \item A systematic set of evaluation splits and metrics specifically designed for robotics learning tasks in the widely-used OpenX Dataset. \item A general framework for mapping VLMs to other modality classes, with particular emphasis on action spaces. \item Open-source software infrastructure for downloading, managing, and utilizing the benchmark data. \end{itemize}

 Through this work, we aim to provide the robotics learning community with robust tools and methodologies for assessing and comparing these emerging approaches, facilitating progress in this rapidly evolving field and helping to bridge the gap between foundation models and practical robotics applications.
-Importantly, this is the first foray into a new large scale generalist action model benchmark, which we discuss in the context of Future Work.
+Importantly, this is the first foray into a new large-scale generalist action model benchmark, called MultiNet v0.1, which we discuss in the context of Future Work.